 Lately, I’ve been on a kick of pushing myself out of my comfort zone.
 For example, one of the things on my ever growing list, was shooting film at night with my Rolleiflex, and not using a tripod.
 I work in a studio, where I have total control of my light, so this exercise of shooting outdoors at night with film was going to be challenging and unusual for me.

 I live in Los Angeles so I figured that Chinatown at dusk would be an excellent place to do this, so I loaded my Rolleiflex with Cinestill 800T and made my way.

 I got there a little before the sunset, so I had enough time to load my camera and quickly explore my location.
 I had been there before, but I wanted to walk around to search for interesting, colorful, neon-y things to shoot.
 I was very excited to photograph all the colors, lanterns, neon lights, signs, people, everything!

 I process my own film at home.
-I developed my roll using Cinestill’s C41 kit, and pushed it one stop.
-I then scanned the negatives on an Epson v800.
+I developed my roll using Cinestill’s C41 kit and pushed it one stop.
+I then scanned the negatives on an Epson Perfection v800 scanner.
 I was so pleasantly surprised to see the results and I definitely want to shoot more of this stock at night.

 Want to submit your own 5 Frames...?

 Go right ahead, submissions are open!
 Get your 5 frames featured on by submitting your 350+ word article by either using this Google form or by sending an email via the contact link at the top of the page.

 This series is produced in conjunction with Hamish Gill's excellent 35mmc.com.
 Head on over to read the other half of these stories there.